-An impact door is a door, single or double, that swings open in either direction, and is opened essentially by bumping into it – hence the word “impact” in the designation.
-These types of door are also referred to by various other names, including traffic doors, bump doors and double-acting doors.
+There are a variety of good reasons you might consider installing an impact door on the interior of your business.
+An impact door is a door, single or double, that swings open in either direction and is opened essentially by bumping into it – hence the word “impact” in the designation.
+These types of doors are also referred to by various other names, including traffic doors, bump doors and double-acting doors.

 Impact doors can be a smart choice for any access points where you want to conceal the clutter or noise in one room from the people in the adjoining room, such as the passage leading from a front office into a warehouse.
 An impact door offers many of the same types of efficient traffic-flow benefits as a plastic strip curtain, but without the same visual transparency.